 The heartache of Ricky’s suffering propelled Lauren to leave her international development career and help launch a start-up suicide prevention nonprofit called Forefront.
 At Forefront, Lauren directed school and campus-based mental health and suicide prevention programs, working directly with high schools across King County and colleges across the state.
 She provided suicide prevention training to groups ranging from veterans to pharmacists to Grandmothers Against Gun Violence.

 Lauren helped to found the Washington Recovery Alliance, where she now serves as the organization’s first Executive Director.
-She also serves on the Public Policy Committee for the National Alliance on Mental Illness (NAMI) of Washington State and served for many years on King County’s Behavioral Health Advisory Board.
+She served on the Public Policy Committee for the National Alliance on Mental Illness (NAMI) of Washington State and also served for many years on King County’s Behavioral Health Advisory Board.
 Lauren recently taught a mental health policy course in the Masters in Social Work program at the University of Washington.
 She is a strong champion for mental health and addiction recovery, strengthening our schools, reforming the criminal justice system, and affordable housing.

 Lauren resides in Shoreline, is a member of Grace United Methodist Church, and plays goalkeeper in a recreational soccer league.